 Industrial revenue bonds are generally secured by an irrevocable letter of credit or are secured by the property financed.
 Under the terms of the letter of credit, when certain specified conditions of default occur and the borrower business does not make its payments, the financial institution issuing the letter of credit repays the bondholders and holds the business liable for payment of any advances made under the letter of credit.
 The letter of credit is secured by the assets of the business.
 Upon repayment of the bonds, ownership of the financed asset(s) transfers to the private-sector entity served by the bond issuance.
 Thus, neither the full faith and credit nor the taxing power of the State of South Carolina, the Authority, or any of its political subdivisions is pledged to secure payment of the bonds.
+The Authority makes a limited commitment to maintain each applicable industrial bond issue's tax-exempt status.
+The Authority has made no commitments, either additional or voluntary, as defined in GASB Statement No. 91, Conduit Debt Obligations.

 Governmental accounting standards require the Authority to present the outstanding balance of all conduit debt at fiscal year-end.
-As of June 30, 2021, there were 246 series of industrial revenue bonds outstanding, with an aggregate principal amount payable of \$4.736 billion.
-As of June 30, 2020, there were 208 series of industrial revenue bonds outstanding, with an aggregate principal amount payable of \$4.430 billion.
+As of June 30, 2024, there were 276 series of industrial revenue bonds outstanding, with an aggregate principal amount payable of \$8.355 billion.
+As of June 30, 2023, there were 283 series of industrial revenue bonds outstanding, with an aggregate principal amount payable of \$5.993 billion.